 Lance Mountain is often credited with popularizing fingerboards.
 The professional skateboarder featured in the 1985 Powell-Peralta Future Primitive video, where he used a homemade fingerboard to practice tricks in a double sink.

-The period also saw the birth of Tech Deck, a brand that has become synonymous with high-quality fingerboards.
+The period also saw the birth of Tech Deck (on Amazon), a brand that has become synonymous with high-quality fingerboards.

 Parts of a Fingerboard